 - Clear, concise pitches explaining your thought-out idea are more likely to be approved.
 Please limit your pitch to one paragraph.

 - Consider how original your pitch is.
 We get many pitches that sound similar.
 Please think outside the box.

 - Important: Salty does not employ staff writers – that means we can’t write up coverage on anything for you.

 Pitches Salty Doesn’t Love to See:

 - Poetry or academic papers

-- Pitches promoting yourself, upcoming events, music, books, TV shows, people or films.
+- Pitches promoting yourself or someone else, upcoming events, music, books, TV shows, people or films.
 (If you’d like to be considered for a shoutout on our Instagram account – apply here.)

 - Reviews or recaps of TV shows, films or books

 - Stories that have been published online elsewhere